 WHAT DO YOU EAT LEMON CHICKEN WITH?

-When I got home from my trip and made this dish, I served mine alongside asparagus, and it was delicious.
+When I got home from my trip and made this dish, I served mine alongside Roasted Asparagus, and it was delicious.
 Other ideas for sides that go with lemon chicken include:

 - Rice.
 Whether you cook white, brown, wild, or a pre-packaged rice pilaf or other rice dish, I think rice always pairs well with chicken.